Kyle Bartsch

-Career
+Amateur career

 Bartsch attended L. D. Bell High School in Hurst, Texas, and played for the school's baseball team.
 He began his college career at West Texas A&M University, where he played college baseball for the West Texas A&M Buffaloes.
 He transferred to Howard College, and played for the Howard Hawks, and then to University of South Alabama to play for the South Alabama Jaguars.
 In 2012, Bartsch had a 1–4 win–loss record with a 4.26 earned run average (ERA) and 10 saves with 39 strikeouts in 38 innings pitched for the Jaguars.
 In 2013, he had a 3–0 record with a 3.12 ERA and 12 saves, tying Michael Nakamura for the most in a single season and setting the new school record with 22.
 He was named second-team All-Sun Belt Conference.
 The American Baseball Coaches Association named Bartsch to their second-team South Central All-Region squad.